lfzhong/excel_agent/README.md

 Open your browser and navigate to `http://localhost:3000` to use the web interface.

+**Features in the Web Interface:**
+- Type your questions or click the microphone button to speak
+- Real-time streaming responses with code, data, and results
+- Interactive data tables with CSV export
+- Syntax-highlighted code blocks with copy functionality

 #### Option B: API Direct Access

 Send POST requests to the `/query` endpoint: